DawievLill/DataScience-871/README.md

 The first part is taught by [Nico Katzke](https://github.com/nicktz) and focuses on data wrangling and good programming practices.
 You can find his notes [here](https://datsci.nfkatzke.com/).

 In this part of the course we will cover many different topics.
 The idea is to give you a whirlwind tour of many of the important ideas in Data Science.
 I want to thank Grant McDermott for making his data science notes freely available.
 Many of the notes here are just amended versions of his material.
 I have copied certain portions of his notes directly (with his permission).
-Make sure you go and check out his new book, [ata Science for Economists and Other Animals](https://grantmcdermott.com/ds4e/index.html).
+Make sure you go and check out his new book, [Data Science for Economists and Other Animals](https://grantmcdermott.com/ds4e/index.html).

 We will be using R as our primary language for this course.
 However, I would like to introduce you to the basics of Julia.